Antioch University Santa Barbara Board of Trustees

-Dr. Riskin was a founding member of Human Rights Watch/California and currently serves as its Co-Chair in Los Angeles and Chair of the Santa Barbara Committee of Human Rights Watch.
-She sits on the International Board of Human Rights Watch and is chair of the Hellman-Hammett Committee that oversees the distribution of funds from the estate of Lillian Hellman to writers persecuted around the world.
-She has a BA in Humanities from USC, a Master’s Degree in Psychology from Antioch University Los Angeles, and a Ph.D. in Counseling Psychology from the University of Southern California.
+Dr. Riskin was a founding member of Human Rights Watch/California and currently serves as Co-Chair of the Santa Barbara Committee of Human Rights Watch.
+She is a director emerita of the International Board of Human Rights Watch and was chair of the Hellman-Hammett Committee that oversaw the distribution of funds from the estate of Lillian Hellman to writers persecuted around the world.
+She serves on the Board of Directors of NPR station KCRW and co-chairs the Santa Barbara Advisory Committee of KCRW.
+She has a BA in Humanities from USC, a Master’s Degree in Psychology from Antioch University Los Angeles, and a PhD in Counseling Psychology from the University of Southern California.
 She had a private practice as a psychologist before becoming a screenwriter and producer of movies-for-television.
 Ms. Riskin now resides fulltime in Santa Barbara with her husband, award-winning writer and producer David W. Rintels.

-Carol Forhan, Treasurer, is Vice President of Research Client Services for Truven Health Analytics.
-She has 25 years experience in financial and research operations; most recently focusing on research and database development services for the federal government and private research and policy development organizations.
+is Vice President of Research Client Services for Truven Health Analytics.
+She has 30 years of experience in financial and research operations, most recently focusing on research and database development services for the federal government, academic, and non-profit research and policy development organizations.
 In her current role, Ms. Forhan provides division-wide project management and sales leadership, including oversight of Research client relationships, coordination and recruitment of staff, and management of other critical resources.

-Lillian Lovelace, Member Emeritus, Lillian Pierson Lovelace attended Antioch College in Yellow Springs, Ohio, and graduated with her Bachelor’s degree from Antioch University Santa Barbara in 1989.
-Mrs. Lovelace has served on the Antioch University national Board of Governors with emeritus status since 2002, and prior to that she served as a Trustee from 1989 – 2002.
+attended Antioch College in Yellow Springs, Ohio, and graduated with her Bachelor’s degree from Antioch University Santa Barbara in 1989.
+Ms. Lovelace has served on the Antioch University national Board of Governors with emeritus status since 2002, and prior to that she served as a Trustee from 1989 – 2002.
 She received an honorary Doctor of Humane Letters degree on the occasion of Antioch University Los Angeles’ Commencement ceremony in June 2009.